electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/a6-e-tron/interior/seats/_index.md

 ---
-title: "Audi Q6 e-tron seter og interiørmaterialer"
+title: Audi Q6 e-tron seats and interior materials
-linktitle: "Seter og materialer"
+linktitle: Seats & Material
-description: "Audi Q6 e-tron har flere setealternativer å velge mellom"
+description: Audi Q6 e-tron have serveral seats options to choose from
 weight: 1
-sectiontabs: "/nb/models/q6-e-tron/interior/"
+sectiontabs: "/models/q6-e-tron/interior/"
 ---
 <!-- markdownlint-disable MD033 -->

-Hver setetype har forskjellige setematerialer i forskjellige farger å velge mellom.
-Gjør det mulig å konfigurere interiøret akkurat slik du vil ha det.
+Each seat type have different seat materials in different colors to choose from.
+Making it possible to configure the interior just as you like it.

-{{< sitefiguresized thumb="models/q6-e-tron/interior/seats/seatsdesigns_1_st.jpg" width="3000" height="2249" title="Seter design Audi Q6 - Standard, Sport og Sport plus" >}}
+{{< sitefiguresized thumb="models/q6-e-tron/interior/seats/seatsdesigns_1_st.jpg" width="3000" height="2249" title="Seats design Audi Q6 - Standard, Sport and Sport plus" >}}

-## Setefunksjonalitet
+## Seat functionality

-### 4-veis korsryggstøtte
+### 4-way lumbar support

-4-veis korsryggstøtte er standard på Sport- og Sport Plus-seter
+4-way lumbar support is standard on Sport and Sport Plus seats

-### Elektrisk justering
+### Electric adjustment

-Du kan legge til elektrisk kontroll til seter for høyde og engel for sportsseter.
-Elektrisk justering er standard på Sport Seats Plus.
+You can add electric control to seats for height and angel for Sports seats.
+Electric adjustment is standard on Sport Seats Plus.

-### Setevarme
+### Seat Heating

-For- og baksetevarme er en del av vinterpakken.
+Front and rear seat heating is part of the winter package.

-### Minne
+### Memory

-Alle seter med elektrisk justering har minne for to førersetestillinger.
-Det elektrisk kontrollerbare rattet og speilene bruker også minne.
+All seats with electric adjustment have memory for two driver seating positions.
+The electric-controllable steering wheel and mirrors also use memory.

-### Ventilerte seter
+### Ventilated seats

-Sportssetene kan utstyres med ventilasjon for varme sommerdager.
-Det krever perforert skinn.
+The Sport seats can be equipped with ventilation for hot summer days.
+It requires perforated leather.

-### Massasje
+### Massage

-Sport Seats Plus er utstyrt med en massasjefunksjon.
-Du kan velge forskjellige massasjeprogrammer i MMI.
+The Sport Seats Plus is equipped with a massage function.
+You can select different massage programs in MMI.

 <div class="table-responsive">
 <table class="table table-striped border">